libtcod/python-tcod/docs/tutorial/part-02.rst

         KeySym.u: (1, -1),
         KeySym.n: (1, 1),
     }

+Create a new module called ``game/states.py``.
+``states`` is for derived classes, ``state`` is for the abstract class.
+New states will be created in this module and this module will be allowed to import many first party modules without issues.

 Create a new :python:`class InGame:` decorated with :python:`@attrs.define()`.
 States will always use ``g.world`` to access the ECS registry.